kevinkaske/pooch/setup/base/migrations/readme.txt

-Put your DB migration files here.
+Your DB migration files go here.
 Pooch Uses Phinx for migrations.

+To create migration: php vendor/bin/phinx create MyNewMigration To run migrations: php vendor/bin/phinx migrate

 You can find more information on how to use phinx here: https://phinx.org